OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:1

-> Blessed are those whose way is blameless,
+> Joyful are those whose path is pure,
-> Who walk in the Law of the Lord.
+> Who follow the Law of the Lord.

 ## Psalm 119:2

-> Blessed are those who comply with His testimonies,
+> Joyful are those who observe His testimonies,
 > And seek Him with all their heart.

 ## Psalm 119:3

-> They also do no injustice;
+> They also commit no wrong;
 > They walk in His ways.

 ## Psalm 119:4

-> You have ordained Your precepts,
+> You have established Your precepts,
 > That we are to keep them diligently.

 ## Psalm 119:5

-> Oh that my ways may be established
+> Oh that my ways may be steadfast
 > To keep Your statutes!

 ## Psalm 119:6

 > Then I will not be ashamed
-> When I look at all Your commandments.
+> When I consider all Your commandments.

 ## Psalm 119:7

-> I will give thanks to You with uprightness of heart,
+> I will give thanks to You with sincerity of heart,
 > When I learn Your righteous judgments.

 ## Psalm 119:8

 > I will keep Your statutes;
-> Do not utterly abandon me!
+> Do not forsake me utterly!

 ---